mix-steam-app/example-project/README.md

 # Mix Documentation
 Mix works by loading the Assemblies of mods and instantiating a subclass of `Mix.Mod` defined in the mod's assembly.
+Non-script assets in Unity can be exported via AssetBundles.

 ## Pre-requisites
 1. Install Unity 6000.0.23f1 from https://unity.com/releases/editor/archive